Home » Type » Soups » Vegan Pumpkin Soup

 Puree: Remove soup from heat, let cool a few minutes.
 Using an immersion blender (or stand blender), puree the soup to desired consistency.
 Feel free to leave it a little chunky!
 Stir in the fresh parsley or use it as a garnish when serving.

 Enjoy your soup with a chunk of homemade Artisan Bread or Vegan Naan Bread for soaking up the juices.
-For gluten free, try this easy Socca flatbread made with chickpea flour.
+For gluten-free, try this easy Socca flatbread made with chickpea flour.

 Serves 4 – 6

 Store: Leftovers can be kept in the refrigerator, in a covered container, for 5 – 6 days.
-To store longer, freeze portions in freezer safe containers or baggies for up to 2 – 3 months.
+To store longer, freeze portions in freezer-safe containers or baggies for up to 2 – 3 months.
 Let thaw before heating.

 Notes

-If you don’t have lentils or want to keep this grain-free, omit the lentils and use 4 cups of water, instead of 6 cups.
+If you don’t have lentils or want to keep this grain-free, omit the lentils and use 4 cups of water instead of 6 cups.
 I don’t recommend using any other type of lentil with this recipe.

-When making soups I use this Better Than Bouillon to season my water instead of using vegetable broth.
-I use 1 teaspoon for every 4 – 6 cups of water with great results and less sodium.
+When making soups, I use this Better Than Bouillon to season my water instead of using vegetable broth.
+I use 1 teaspoon for every 4-6 cups of water, with great results and less sodium.
 Plus, my jar goes a long way!

 RECOMMENDED EQUIPMENT: I love my immersion blender for pureeing soups.
-It’s easy to clean, small and fits well in a utensil drawer.
+It’s easy to clean, small, and fits well in a utensil drawer.

-FOLLOW TSV on Facebook, Instagram, Pinterest or RSS for more updates and inspiration!
+FOLLOW TSV on FacebookInstagramPinterestYoutube, or Subscribe (email) for more recipes and inspiration! ♥︎

 8 Comments